qfpl/blog/content/projects/professional-fp-courses.md

 We have free and paid courses with the same content for each course.

+Update as of February 2020: QFPL has come to a close, and so the free courses are no longer offered.
+It is possible that Data61 may run public courses for a fee in the future, although at the time of writing that it is unclear how likely that is.

 ##### The Difference

 The timing and location of the free courses is based on demand.
 You are more than welcome to attend,